New LSA Designs Debut At Sun ‘n Fun

 Key Takeaways:

-• Approximately half a dozen new Special Light Sport Aircraft (SLSA) are making their debut at Sun 'n Fun this week, with examples displayed in the LSA Mall.
+• About half a dozen new Special Light Sport Aircraft (SLSA) are debuting at Sun 'n Fun, with examples displayed in the LSA Mall.

-• The new aircraft include the Paradise P-I, a Brazilian design with a classic Cessna 150 look, featuring a spacious interior and customizable avionics.
+• The Paradise P-I, a Brazilian design, offers a classic Cessna 150 aesthetic with an efficient interior layout for headroom and legroom, and customizable avionics.

 See a mistake?
 Contact us.